 You probably already know that freezing food won’t stop bacteria growth; it only slows the growth.
 But how will freezing a pumpkin pie impact the quality of the pie?
-It’s a good question.
-And since no one likes a soggy crust, TODAY Food spoke with three pastry chefs who make hundreds of desserts on a daily basis.
+Will the creamy, custard-like filling taste the same once frozen and thawed?
+Since no one likes a soggy crust, TODAY.com spoke with three pastry chefs who make hundreds of desserts on a daily basis.
 Here’s what they have to say about freezing pumpkin pie.

 Can you freeze pumpkin pie?

-Every expert TODAY spoke with says you can freeze pumpkin pie, even after it’s baked.
+Every expert TODAY.com spoke with says you can freeze pumpkin pie, even after it’s baked.

 “I’ve done it before and the pie comes out great,” says Jürgen David, Director of Pastry Research & Development at the Institute of Culinary Education.
-Because pumpkin pie is high in fat and sugar, it freezes well and defrosts well.
-On the contrary, foods high in water content don’t tend to come back to life when they defrost.
-Obviously, pumpkin pie recipes vary, but most are high in sugar and fat.
+Because pumpkin pie is high in fat and sugar, it freezes and defrosts well.
+On the contrary, foods that have a high water content don’t tend to come back to life when they defrost.
+Although pumpkin pie recipes vary, but most are high in sugar and fat.

 How to freeze pumpkin pie

 “The first step is making sure that the pie is completely cool,” says Vincent J. Donatelli, pastry chef at The Green O, a five-star ranch in Montana.
 “This prevents condensation and ice crystals from forming during the freezing process.”
 Ice crystals and condensation can make the crust soggy when it thaws.
 David also recommends removing any whipped cream if you’re freezing leftovers.
-Since it’s high in water, whipped cream won’t hold its shape and it will only get “weepy” when it thaws.
+Since the creamy topping has a high water content, whipped cream won’t hold its shape and it will only get “weepy” when it thaws.

 Next, place a layer of plastic wrap directly on the top of the pie.
 “Every freezer is different, but this is so that you can remove any water from the top when the pie is defrosting,” explains David.
-And don’t worry about the plastic wrap sticking to the pie: According to David, there’s enough fat in the filling to prevent it from sticking.
+And don’t worry about the plastic wrap sticking to the pie: There’s enough fat in the filling to prevent that from happening.

 Finally, both Donatelli and David recommend double-wrapping the whole pie in plastic wrap.
 Whritenour adds that it’s important to label the wrap with the date you’re freezing it so you know how long it’s been in for.